nayyarv/deprecated-blog/content/nn.md

 As a GPU is a bunch of streaming multiprocessors ([See my talk on PyCUDA](https://github.com/nayyarv/PyCudaIntro) for more details), it's effectively a multicore cpu where number of cores are optimised over clock speed.
 Anything that could take advantage of many cores would gain huge benefits.
 And unlike CPU makers, GPU makers still had a lot of low hanging fruit left to grab, not to mention sticking additional cores wasn't a copout.
 While they would improve their micro-architecture every so often, the clock rates of each streaming processor hasn't improved greatly, but the number of them increases significantly.
 In fact, Intel sells versions of GPUs that are packed with CPU cores instead of GPU cores.

 Without the aforementioned AlexNet leading the way, it'd be near impossible to conceive of the neural nets having the ubiquity they do.
-If you were limited to CPU only, I'd be very skeptical of seeing the benefits of neural nets we see today.
+If you were limited to CPU only, I'd be very pessimisstic of seeing the benefits of neural nets we see today.
 Neural Nets aren't necessarily better on completely even playing field, but when is the field even?
 Comparing a neural net running on a GPU vs a neural net on a CPU is a pointless exercise in today's data science world.
 Given the sheer amount of computing power a neural net can harness in a way few other algorithms can, neural nets tend to be a magnitude more complex and correspondingly, a magnitude better.
 In today's world of large datasets, they're making use of it the best.

 ## The Data